Reccy/MIDIPiano/readme.md

 - CMake 3.1.0

 This project uses semantic versioning.
-This project uses the GitFlow model for managing branching.
+This project uses the [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) model for managing branching.
 Branching off of master with the following format `release/MAJOR.MINOR` will trigger a deploy and will automatically tag the latest commit with that version.
 Merging into a release branch again will bump the patch version and release a patch for that release.